swflynn/N-DOF/quasi_src/scripts/MC_integration/README.md

 ### uniform_sobol.f90
 The main program.
 #### Important Variables:
-`d`: Integer, defines the spatial dimension, which dictates the length of the sobol point vector.
+`m`: Integer, defines the spatial dimension for the integral.

-`Vmax`: Integer, sets the maximum excitation available to the system for evaluating permutations.
-Vmax must be a value between 1,9 or else `permutation` subroutine will not run.

-`Jmax`: Integer containing the total number of permutations, given d and Vmax.
-You program will contain Jmax eigenvalues and a square potential energy matrix of size Jmax.

-`v(d,Vmax)`: Integer, contains all of the permutation indices.

-`Nsobol`: Integer, number of sobol points to be generated for the entire simulation.
+`n`: Integer, number of sobol points to be generated for the entire simulation.
 This value must be less than 2**30 for the ssobol.f code to execute.

 `skip`: REAL*8, starting location for the quasi-random sequence.
-Suggested to be equal to the value of Nsobol.
+Suggested to be equal to the value of n.

-`scrambled_z(d)`: DP, vector containing a unique sobol point for each spatial dimension.

-`herm(Vmax,d)`: DP evaluating each hermite polynomial recursively up to Vmax (index starts from 0).

-`A(Vmax,Vmax,d)`: DP, contains all of the hermite polynomial permutation products.
-This is done for evaluating our integrand as a product over the spatial dimensions.

-`U(Jmax,Jmax)`: DP, Potential Energy Matrix Elements.
+`start_val`: real, the lower bound for your integral, used for setting the function domain.

+`end_val`: real, the upper bound for your integral, used for setting the function domain.

+`f`: real*8, the integrad evaluations accumulated for MC.

+`r(m,n)`: real, array containing the set of sobol numbers for integration.

+`q(m,n)`: real, array containing the set of sobol numbers scaled for your bounds.

 ## User Inputs:
 The user should choose values for the following: